Memory Madness

 derick@gargleblaster:~/dev/zetacomponents-document$ php ~/phpunit-5.7.22.phar PHPUnit 5.7.22 by Sebastian Bergmann and contributors. .............................................................
 61 / 1198 ( 5%) ...............................S.............................
 122 / 1198 ( 10%) ..............................................E......Segmentation fault

-When running it from within gdb
+When running it from within gdb, we see:

 .............................................................
 61 / 1198 ( 5%) ...............................S.............................
 122 / 1198 ( 10%) ..............................................E..............
 183 / 1198 ( 15%) ...............S.....S.....SS................................
 244 / 1198 ( 20%) ...................................E.......F.................
 305 / 1198 ( 25%) ..........E..................F..E............................
 366 / 1198 ( 30%) .............................................................
 427 / 1198 ( 35%) ..................................
 Program received signal SIGSEGV, Segmentation fault.
 0x00007ffff17a96fb in zval_get_type (pz=0x42) at /usr/local/php/7.3.0/include/php/Zend/zend_types.h:411 411 return pz->u1.v.type; (gdb) bt #0 0x00007ffff17a96fb in zval_get_type (pz=0x42) at /usr/local/php/7.3.0/include/php/Zend/zend_types.h:411 #1 0x00007ffff17ad2dc in xdebug_var_export (struc=0x7fffffff7c68, str=0x555558f36490, level=1, debug_zval=0, options=0x5555590c3cc0) at /home/derick/dev/php/xdebug-xdebug/xdebug_var.c:974 #2 0x00007ffff17ad812 in xdebug_get_zval_value (val=0x555559180120, debug_zval=0, options=0x5555590c3cc0) at /home/derick/dev/php/xdebug-xdebug/xdebug_var.c:1059 #3 0x00007ffff17a1f11 in add_single_value (str=0x7fffffff7dd0, zv=0x555559180120, html=0, collecton_level=4) at /home/derick/dev/php/xdebug-xdebug/xdebug_stack.c:371 #4 0x00007ffff17a23dd in xdebug_append_printable_stack (str=0x7fffffff7dd0, html=0) at /home/derick/dev/php/xdebug-xdebug/xdebug_stack.c:451 #5 0x00007ffff1782089 in xdebug_throw_exception_hook (exception=0x7fffe96ae200) at /home/derick/dev/php/xdebug-xdebug/xdebug.c:1586